Are you tired of being tired? What are you missing out on because you don’t have enough energy?

 Where is the injection given?

-The injection is given into a muscle, typically the tush.
+The injection is given into a muscle, typically the bicep or tush.
 You probably won’t feel a thing.

 How often will I need to receive the injection?

 Typically, you will need a B12 shot once a week for several weeks to build up your stores.
 After your levels are in a good range, a shot is given every 1 to 3 months.

 Methylcobalamin is the most easily absorbed form and retained in higher amounts within your tissues than cyanocobalamin.
 I use B12 methylcobalamin injections, which are preservative and chemical free.

 - History of blood clots